Carbon monoxide-releasing molecules: Transition metal CORMs

 The majority of therapeutically relevant CORMs are transition metal complexes primarily based on iron, molybdenum, ruthenium, manganese, cobalt, and rhenium.

 PhotoCORMs

 The release of CO from carrier agents can be induced photochemically.
 These carriers are called photoCORMs and include both metal complexes and metal-free (organic) compounds of various structural motifs classified as a special type of photolabile protecting group.

 ET-CORMs

 Enzyme-triggered CORMs (ET-CORMs) have been developed to improve selective local delivery of CO.
 Some ET-CORM prodrugs are activated by esterase enzymes for site specific liberation of CO.

 CO prodrugs

 Methylene chloride was the first organic CORM orally administered based on previous reports of carboxyhemoglobin formation via metabolism.
 The second organic CORM, CORM-A1 (sodium boranocarbonate), was developed based on a 1960s report of CO release from potassium boranocarbonate.

-In 2003, cyclic oxocarbons were suggested as a source for therapeutic CO including deltic acid, squaric acid, croconic acid, and rhodizonic acid and their salts.
+Metal salts of the following acids have been proposed as organic CORMs: deltic acid, squaric acid, croconic acid, and rhodizonic acid.